|BDD in Action

 John Ferguson Smart is a specialist in BDD, automated testing, and software life cycle development optimization.
 A well-known speaker and writer, John is the author of Java Power Tools and Jenkins: The Definitive Guide.

 This Early Access version of BDD in Action enables you to receive new chapters as they are being written.
-You can also interact with the authors to ask questions, provide feedback and errata, and help shape the final manuscript on the Author Online forums.
+You can also interact with the authors to ask questions, provide feedback and errata, and help shape the final manuscript on the Author Online forum.

 Sign up to read more content when it is released and to receive news about this book.